analogdevicesinc/ai8x-training/README.md

 #### Dropout

-`torch.nn.Dropout` is not used during inference, and can therefore be used for training without problems.
+Dropout modules such as `torch.nn.Dropout()` and `torch.nn.Dropout2d()`are automatically disabled during inference, and can therefore be used for training without affecting inference.

 #### view and reshape